Renyuan Liu

 - Programming Skills: C/C++, Python, Matlab

-- Others: ROS (Noetic), LaTeX, Keil, Webots, Linux, Git, Markdown, MS Office/Visio, Adobe Photoshop/Premiere Pro
+- Others: ROS, LaTeX, Keil, Webots, Linux, Git, Markdown, MS Office/Visio, Adobe Photoshop/Premiere Pro

 Hobbies: Movie, Music, Photography, Basketball, Jogging, Badminton, Hiking, Cooking.